Firstly, to call the war of Russia against Ukraine a WAR. Not a "crisis", a "conflict" or a "military operation".

 After an unsuccessful attack on Ukraine, the Russian army started brutally shelling civil infrastructure: residential areas, schools, hospitals.
 Among the facilities shelled by the Russian army are the infamous Chornobyl Nuclear Power Plant and Zaporizhzhya Nuclear Power Plant, the largest nuclear power plant in Europe.

 The Russian army fire on the civilian population using prohibited cluster and phosphorous bombs.
-Since the beginning of war Russia has launched more than 3000 missiles.
+Since the beginning of war Russia has launched nearly 4750 missiles.
 The number of victims is so great that citizens bury civilian victims in mass graves.
 People have been living without food, water, light, and heat for several days now, while Russia violates all kinds of world conventions and drops bombs and missiles on people's heads.

 Russia's war criminals use the same methods as did Nazi Germany.
 In temporary occupied areas Russians forcefully deported several thousand residents to Russian filtration camps.
 Russian occupants force people to undress, looking for any tattoos.